 Under EU law, whenever business' clients pay their invoices late, late payment interest can be claimed.

-This applies to all commercial transactions with other businesses (including sole traders, providing that they fall under the definition of undertaking Art 2(3) ) and public authorities.
+This applies to all commercial transactions with other businesses (including sole traders, providing that they are acting in the course of their independent economic or professional activity) and public authorities.

 - You must have fulfilled your contractual and legal obligations.